 Daniel H. Jentzen is a lighting designer, production designer, programmer, cinematographer, photographer, and teacher.
-He has created lighting and/or stage designs for over 600 plays, musicals, concerts, and special events including Oprah, Hillary Clinton, Stephen Hawking, LL Cool J, Alison Krauss, Aziz Ansari, Conan O’Brien, En Vogue, Chaka Khan, Anaïs Mitchell, Eden Espinosa, Christine Ebersole, Kelli O’Hara, Brian Stokes Mitchell, Huntington Theatre Company, the NAACP, the AFL-CIO, Vice Media, Google, and Disney.
+He has created lighting and/or stage designs for over 600 plays, musicals, concerts, and special events including Oprah, Hillary Clinton, Stephen Hawking, LL Cool J, Alison Krauss, Aziz Ansari, Conan O’Brien, En Vogue, Chaka Khan, Anaïs Mitchell, Dierks Bentley, Eden Espinosa, Christine Ebersole, Kelli O’Hara, Brian Stokes Mitchell, the Huntington Theatre Company, the NAACP, the AFL-CIO, Vice Media, Google, and Disney.

-He also specializes in hybrid live+camera events that look great to a live audience while being correctly lit for multi-camera shoots.
-He programs ETC Eos and GrandMA control systems.
+He specializes in designing live shows that incorporate several different art forms or genres, and in hybrid live+broadcast events that look great to a live audience while being correctly lit for multi-camera shoots.
+He designs in Vectorwork and Unreal and programs ETC Eos and GrandMA control systems.

 Dan holds a BFA in Drama from Carnegie Mellon and an Ed.M. in Educational Neuroscience from Harvard University.
 He’s an avid hiker, rock climber, snowboarder, and dad.